-This proxy statement ("Proxy Statement") is furnished in connection with the solicitation by the Board of Directors of Veracyte, Inc., a Delaware corporation ("we," "us," "our," "Veracyte" or the "Company"), of proxies in the accompanying form to be used at the Annual Meeting of Stockholders of the Company to be held at 6000 Shoreline Court, 3rd Floor, South San Francisco, California 94080, on Wednesday, June 6, 2018, at 10:00 a.m., Pacific Time, and any postponement or adjournment thereof (the "Annual Meeting").
+This proxy statement ("Proxy Statement") is furnished in connection with the solicitation by the Board of Directors of Veracyte, Inc., a Delaware corporation ("we," "us," "our" or "Veracyte"), of proxies in the accompanying form to be used at our Annual Meeting of Stockholders to be held at 6000 Shoreline Court, 3rd Floor, South San Francisco, California 94080, on Tuesday, June 11, 2019, at 10:00 a.m., Pacific Time, and any postponement or adjournment thereof (the "Annual Meeting").

-The Notice of Internet Availability of Proxy Materials and this proxy statement for the Annual Meeting and the accompanying form of proxy were first distributed and made available on the Internet to stockholders on or about April 19, 2018.
-Our annual report on Form 10-K for the year ended December 31, 2017 (the "Annual Report") is available with this Proxy Statement by following the instructions in the Notice of Internet Availability of Proxy Materials.
+The Notice of Internet Availability of Proxy Materials and this Proxy Statement for the Annual Meeting and the accompanying form of proxy were first distributed and made available on the Internet to stockholders on or about April 24, 2019.
+Our annual report on Form 10-K for the year ended December 31, 2018 (the "Annual Report") is available with this Proxy Statement by following the instructions in the Notice of Internet Availability of Proxy Materials.